ryan-roemer/loose-bits/_posts/2012-08-01-nodejs-read-write-streams.md

 });
 {% endhighlight %}

+We essentially have two stream objects: `response` and `outStream`.
+We hook the output of `response` to the input of `outStream` with `pipe()`.
+More importantly (as we'll get to below), we can add many more `pipe()` calls to do other transformations / data-slinging inline to our single call here.
-The real beauty of streams come from the use of `pipe()`, which hooks the data output of one stream to the input of the next.
-Our code above is extremely terse, and more importantly, we don't have to do any data buffering or storage, instead relying on the implemented streams to do it themselves.
+And, the example code above is quite terse, and more importantly, we don't have to do any data buffering or storage, instead relying on the implemented streams to do it themselves.

 ## The Stream Interfaces

+So how do we do this for our own classes and objects?

 The Node.js [streams][streams] documentation gives the full rundown of implementing streams, but we'll go for an abbreviated version here to get going.

+### Readable Streams